jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) relate to the part of the tax year when the company was part of the consolidated group; and (b) disclose the amount that would be the net income attributable to the part of the tax year when the company was part of the consolidated group, determined on a fair and reasonable basis of attribution.
 Formula
-(4) The amount that may be made available under section ID 2(2) and referred to in subsection (2) is calculated using the formula— unused amount − (part-year net income + part-year net loss).
+(4) The amount that may be made available under section ID 2(2) and referred to in subsection (2) is calculated using the formula—unused amount − (part-year net income + part-year net loss).
 Definition of items in formula
 (5) In the formula,—
   (a) unused amount is the loss balance carried forward from an earlier tax year or years that would be subtracted from the consolidated group’s net income for the tax year in the absence of section ID 3 or this section: